microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-filevalidateoperation-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of [file validation operations](../resources/industrydata-fileValidateOperation.md) and their statuses.
+Get a list of  long-running [file validation operations](../resources/industrydata-filevalidateoperation.md) and their statuses.

 ## Permissions